Quest10Ns/SUAI_Roll_Call/README.md

 8. Run the code from ```main.py``` and check that everything is working as expected.

-# 📋 General Rules of Operation
+# 📋 General Rules of Operation (for the training practice team)

 1. Work in separate branches.
 2. All changes to the master branch are made through me (Daniil).